SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/core/utils.rst.txt

 .. role:: raw-html-m2r(raw)
    :format: html

+.. _utils:

 Utils
 =====

 General
 -------

-Many tools and utilities are present in `spinal.lib </SpinalDoc/spinal/lib/utils/>`_ but some are already present in SpinalHDL Core.
+Many tools and utilities are present in :ref:`spinal.lib <lib_introduction>` but some are already present in SpinalHDL Core.

 .. list-table::
    :header-rows: 1